15 Best Iranian Movies to Learn Persian

 It is a story about an eight-year-old boy in an Iranian village.

-After mistakingly taking the classmate’s notebook, the boy searches for his classmate’s home, worrying that the school may expel him from school.
+After mistakenly taking his classmate’s notebook, the boy searches for his classmate’s home, worrying that the school may expel him.

-The film, Where is the Friend’s Home (Khane-ye Doust Kodjast) looks into the simplistic and innocent world of childhood.
+The film Where is the Friend’s Home (Khane-ye Doust Kodjast) explores the simplistic and innocent world of childhood.

-With a simple plotline, the renowned filmmaker, Kiarostami, has given us one of the best films ever made in Iran.
+With a simple plotline, the renowned filmmaker Kiarostami has created one of the best films ever made in Iran.
 It is also a good film for language enthusiasts.

 9. Fireworks Wednesday (2006)